williamboman/nvim-lsp-installer/README.md

 _`nvim-lsp-installer` is no longer maintained._

 [`mason.nvim`](https://github.com/williamboman/mason.nvim) is the next generation version of `nvim-lsp-installer`.
-It builds on top of the very same foundation as `nvim-lsp-installer` (which means it's very easy to migrate), but with a majority of internals refactored to improve extensibility and testability.
+It builds on top of the very same foundation as `nvim-lsp-installer` (which means it's easy to migrate), but with a majority of internals refactored to improve extensibility and testability.

 More importantly, the scope of `mason.nvim` has also been widened to target more than just LSP servers. `mason.nvim` supports DAP servers, linters, formatters, and more.
 As of writing, `mason.nvim` provides 150+ packages for 100+